 - Walking for the day: Choice of 24, 16 or 8 km with ↑900, ↑ 500 or ↑400m elevation gains

-- Overnight at a nice 2-star hotel in Chamonix, en-suite rooms, bed&breakfast
+- Overnight at a nice 3-star hotel in Chamonix – Hotel du Clocher (or similar), en-suite rooms, breakfast

 Day 8: Departure or Onward Travel

-Accommodation is in lodges (3 nights) and 3 or 4 star hotels (4 nights) in private rooms, most of them with en-suite facilities (however this cannot be always guaranteed for the three overnights in the mountain lodges).
+Accommodation is in lodges (3 nights) and 2 and 3 star hotels (4 nights) in private rooms, most of them with en-suite facilities (however this cannot be always guaranteed for the three overnights in the mountain lodges).
 We have carefully hand-picked all places and regularly monitor their quality.
 We have tried to choose accommodations that offer friendly service, clean and comfortable rooms and local flavour.

 Breakfast is included on 7 days and dinner is included on 5 days.
 When no restaurant location is available on route, lunches and snacks should either be bought from local shops, or packed lunch can be pre-ordered from your accommodation the night before.